schibsted/spid-tech-docs/resources/articles/using-spid-as-a-payment-provider.md

 Below you will find guides for implementing both paylinks and direct charge.
-Both of these may be used regardless of where your products are stored, but the guides assume no products stored in SPiD.
+Both of these may be used regardless of where your products are stored, but the guides presume no products stored in SPiD.
 The differences for a product catalog in SPiD are noted where appropriate.

 ## Paylinks